ivankahl/flexible-coming-soon-page/readme.md

 Configuration
 ---
 Open the `comingsoon.html` file.
 Inside the head there is a script element with an id "settings".
-Simply change the values is there to suit your values.
+Simply change the values in thee `SETTINGS` variable to suit your values.

 The four values you can change are